Tanging Yaman: Plot

-Madeleine is later mistaken by Loleng for Grace, and brings her to her room where she gives Madeleine her wedding dress.
-Loleng says that she meant to give it to Grace for her wedding to Francis, saying that while she was initially hurt that Grace left them to be with Francis, she knows Grace made the right decision for herself and her own happiness and knowing that was enough for Loleng.
+Loleng later mistakes Madeleine for Grace and gives her wedding dress to Madeleine.
+Loleng says that she meant to give it to Grace for her wedding with Francis, saying that while she was initially hurt that Grace left them to be with Francis, she knows Grace made the right decision for herself and her own happiness, and knowing that was enough for Loleng.
 Grace, who was in the room with her mother and daughter the entire time, becomes emotional.

 Art later learns that Rommel has not been attending medical school for a month.
 Rommel tries to reason with his father, exclaiming he can never meet his father's expectations.
 Art, infuriated, shouts at him to leave the house.
 Rommel locks the door on Art and breaks down crying.
-He decides to leave home and go to Pampanga but on his way, he is caught in a flash flood.
-Danny, at the scene, calls Art to inform him that while they found Rommel's car, Rommel is nowhere to be seen.
+He decides to leave home and go to Pampanga, but on his way, he is caught in a flash flood.
+Danny, at the scene, calls Art to inform him that while they found Rommel's car, Rommel is missing.

-Upon meeting up with Danny, Art laments over what happened: that he is upset at their father, for following whatever his father said despite not loving him, and at God, for giving him nothing but hardships, viewing the current situation (Rommel's accident) as another trial.
-Danny then explains that their father and God has always loved him and that their father was more strict on him so that Art doesn't end up like Danny.
+Upon meeting up with Danny, Art laments over what happened: that he is upset at their father, for following whatever their father said despite not loving him, and at God, for giving him nothing but hardships, viewing the current situation (Rommel's accident) as another trial.
+Danny then explains that their father and God have always loved him and that their father was more strict on him so that Art doesn't end up like Danny.
 Art then apologizes for his misdeeds and reconciles with Danny.
 Meanwhile, Rommel is miraculously found and rescued.
-Danny, Art, and Boyet all return to the Rosales home with Rommel where they all reunite and rejoice over his rescue.
+Danny, Art, and Boyet all return to the Rosales home with Rommel, where they all reunite and rejoice over his rescue.
 Loleng, seeing her family united anew, smiles and thanks God.

-The film ends with the siblings settling their differences, Art contemplating his past actions and valuing his family more, Grace reconciling with Francis, and Danny and Celine dancing and planning on where they should go for vacation.
+The film ends with the siblings settling their differences, Art contemplating his past actions and valuing his family more, Grace reconciling with Francis, and Danny and Celine dancing and planning where they should go for vacation.